|

 War, the French did not perform very well.
 Their lands were

-breath mint and a Holy Maid led the way, France felt motivated
+A Holy Maid led the way, and France felt perky again.

 And then events happened with the